 Potassium (K)

 The third macronutrient.
-The one no GH or KH test measures, the one a freshwater tank can run completely empty on, and the one most cheap fertilisers underdose.
+No GH or KH test measures it, a freshwater tank can run completely dry on it, and cheap fertilisers underdose it.

 What it is